 Except that, in online forums and networks of male grooming blogs, many argue otherwise.
 For example, Prim and Prep say that the opposite of this notion is true.
 In actuality, the number of blades in the disposable can cause skin irritation because when one shaves using a 5-blade cartridge, it would be like taking five passes with a single razor.
 That is five times more irritation than what one would get in a single pass.

 Shaving with a disposable cartridge razor also increases the number of nicks.
 Dermatologist Dr. Terrence Keanney said that “with multiple blades so close to the skin, there are more tiny nicks thus more prone to being cut or injured.”

 On the other hand, grooming your facial hair with a safety razor is more gentle on the skin.
 Because it only has a single blade, there are fewer opportunities for cutting your skin—unless, of course, one is really clumsy; now that is on you, not your razor.

 A safety razor also allows more maneuverability than a cartridge disposable, providing you more control in the way you shave.
 Up or down, beveled or not, it is all up to you.
 The safety razor design will enable you to make slight adjustments to the angle, thereby increasing the quality of your shave.

 Safety razors might be more expensive, but the long-term benefits outweigh the initial costs.
 Think of it as an investment.

 There is also something to be said about differences in the quality of the material used for disposable and safety razors.

 A safety razor, meanwhile, is made of metal, which is masculine and strong.
-It’s built to last.
-No wonder that in the segment of the male population that worships shaving is a thriving sub-segment which likes to collect heirloom safety razors.
-Now, that’s Respect.
+It is built to last.
+No wonder that in the segment of the male population worshipping shaving is a thriving sub-segment that likes to collect heirloom safety razors.
+Now, that is Respect.